-The staff engages with many external processes relevant to the Council's work to ensure coordination with and implementation of the Council's Program.
-These external processes include the Corps of Engineers' Columbia River Fish Mitigation funding processes, the Anadromous Fish Evaluation Program, Streamnet and PNAMP technical and policy groups, Willamette Biological Opinion coordination groups, the Fish Screening Oversight Committee, the Lamprey Technical workgroup, the estuary science group, and many others.
+The staff engages with many external processes relevant to the Council's work to ensure coordination with and implementation of the Council's Program at policy and technical levels.
+These external processes include the regular hydrosystem operational coordination meetings, the Corps of Engineers' Columbia River Fish Mitigation funding processes, the Anadromous Fish Evaluation Program, Streamnet and PNAMP technical and policy groups, Willamette Biological Opinion coordination groups, the Fish Screening Oversight Committee, the Lamprey Technical workgroup, the estuary science group, and many others.
 Often the Council staff is asked to contribute information, make connections to the Council's Program, and provide regional leadership.

-In fiscal years 2025 and 2026, the fish and wildlife division will continue providing public education and outreach about fish and wildlife topics of interest to the members and the region through staff presentations and inviting outside experts to present information for discussion at the Council and the Council's Fish Committee public meetings.
+In FY26 and FY27, the fish and wildlife division will continue providing public education and outreach about fish and wildlife topics of interest to Council members and the region through staff presentations and inviting outside experts to present information for discussion at the Council and the Council's Fish Committee public meetings.

-Program Implementation:
+Program Implementation